Damgaard/PyImgur/README.md

 python setup.py install
 ```

-Imgur works with Python 2.7 and 3.3.
-It has the dependencies x, y and z.
+Imgur works with Python 2.7.
+It has the dependencies decorator, requests and oauth2.
 Installing via pip automatically installs these dependencies.
 Installing via setup.py requires you to manually ensure that these modules are present.

 ## License